Streamlining tracking number creation: more numbers and fewer mistakes

 Reduced the questionnaire to two paths

 I restructured the questionnaire into two clear paths: “On my website” and “Somewhere else.”
-This replaced a branching set of binary questions with one decision, reducing drop-off for new users and cutting clicks cutting clicks for experienced users.
-In complex setups, clicks dropped 65%.
+This replaced a branching set of binary questions with one decision, reducing drop-off for new users and cutting clicks for experienced users.
+In the most complex setups, clicks dropped 65%.

-The tradeoff: Removing progressive questioning meant that the consolidated step had to carry more context, which led to the visual platform library in Question 2 (Somewhere else).
+The tradeoff: Consolidating the step required more context, which led to the visual platform library in Question 2 (Somewhere else).

 Using behavioral data to advocate for design change

-The VP of UX pushed back, and the concern was valid: the destination number was used to pre-populate the area code in the number selection step.
-Moving it later would break that logic.
+There was a valid concern from stakeholders: the destination number was used to pre-populate the area code during number selection.
+Moving it later risked breaking that logic.

 Visual platform library to drive discovery

-Research revealed that most users didn't know how many platforms tracking numbers could be applied to, many were creating a single number for everything.
-This directly limited source tracking numbers per account, the metric the business was focused on growing.
-I introduced a visual platform library organized by popularity.
+Research showed users underestimated how many platforms could use tracking numbers and often created one number for everything.
+That limited tracking numbers per account (a metric the business was focused on growing), so I introduced a visual platform library.

-A "Most Popular" section at the top, followed by categorized sections for search ads, directory sites, and social media.
-Familiar logos and names made it fast to choose the right platform and reinforced “one platform, one number” for better attribution.
+A “Most Popular” section, paired with familiar logos and names, made it easier to choose the right platform and reinforced the idea of “one platform, one number” for better attribution.

 Contextual suggestion is better than generic ones